Navigating the Shift: A Comparative Analysis of Web Search and Generative AI Response Generation

 \subsubsection{Robustness to Context Order}

-In the \textbf{snippet shuffle experiment}, in which we randomly shuffle the order of retrieved snippets, the model's ranking remains highly stable despite random reordering. \emph{Normal Grounding} refers to the case where we ask the model to produce a ranking without imposing any prompt restrictions on what information to consult.
-In this case both pretraining knowledge and the retrieved snippets in the context window are available to the model.
+In the snippet shuffle experiment, in which we randomly shuffle the order of retrieved snippets, the model's ranking remains highly stable despite random reordering. \emph{Normal Grounding} refers to the case where we ask the model to produce a ranking without imposing an evidence-only restriction.
+In this case, both pre-training knowledge and the retrieved snippets in the context window are available to the model.

 As shown in Table~\ref{tab:ss-esi}, popular-entity rankings are only mildly affected by snippet order or entity substitutions.
-The overall ranking order remains consistent, indicating that the internal entity hierarchy cultivated during pretraining is relatively invariant to lexical and contextual perturbations.
+The overall ranking order remains consistent, indicating that the internal entity hierarchy cultivated during pre-training is relatively invariant to lexical and contextual perturbations.